 NC State Policies

-North Carolina State University is committed to providing an inclusive and welcoming environment for all members of our community.
-As a public land grant institution, the University strives to ensure that diverse persons of any background are invited, included, and treated equally.
-The University also strives to maintain a campus environment free from discrimination, harassment, and retaliation and to provide an equitable and supportive process for reporting and resolving allegations of discrimination, harassment, and retaliation.
+North Carolina State University is committed to providing a welcoming environment for all members of our community.
+As a public land grant institution, the University strives to ensure that persons of any background are invited, included, and treated equally.
+The University also strives to maintain a campus environment free from discrimination, harassment, and retaliation and to provide a supportive process for reporting and resolving allegations of discrimination, harassment, and retaliation.

-NC State provides equal opportunity and affirmative action efforts, and prohibits discrimination and harassment based upon the following, which is considered by NC State to be a protected status: race, color, religion (including belief and non-belief), sex, including but not limited to (i) pregnancy, childbirth, or related medical condition, (ii) parenting; and (iii) sexual harassment; sexual orientation; actual or perceived gender identity; age; national origin; disability; veteran status; or genetic information.
+NC State prohibits discrimination and harassment based upon the following, which is considered by NC State to be a protected status: race, color, national origin, sex, age, disability, genetic information, religion, and veteran’s status.
 NC State also prohibits retaliation based upon a person’s engagement in a protected activity.

 Training for Faculty & Staff

-Individuals designated as Responsible Employees are required to complete Title IX training annually.
-Title IX Training for Employees educates responsible employees on how to respond to those who disclose incidents of interpersonal violence.
+- Individuals designated as responsible employees are required to complete Title IX training annually on how to respond to those who disclose incidents of interpersonal violence.

 Public Notification

 A variety of methods are used to notify our staff and customers of our nondiscrimination policies.
-A nondiscrimination statement is required on print and electronic documents and websites that are made available to the public, participants, students, applicants, or employees.
-An accommodation statement is required to be included on all event announcements.
+A nondiscrimination statement must be included on all print and electronic documents and websites that are made available to the public, participants, students, applicants, or employees.
+An accommodation statement must be included on all event announcements.
 This statement informs participants (employees, students, and the public) of the process to obtain a reasonable accommodation.

 The And Justice for All poster is required to be posted in publicly visible location in all CALS facilities visited by the public.
 This poster notifies customers of their rights and how to file a discrimination complaint with the USDA.